blueOkiris/snake-script/README.md

 See the truth machine example to understand this in full

+### Imports

+It's possible to load functions (and run code) from another file.

+If you use the `import` function just like you'd call other functions (it takes a string btw), then it will compile and run all the code in your provided file, and it will add the functions in the file into your file.
+File locations are based on the current file's directory, not the running directory.

+You can call full on modules by creating a main script and calling the folder (for instance, the 'moduletest' example can be run with `snakey examples/moduletest` instead of `snakey examples/moduletest/main.snake`)

 ### Statements

 Finally, everything else is a statement.
 Typically these pop one or two values off of the stack and push something back.